bugzilla/bugzilla/docs/en/rst/administration.rst

     the URI, the default is either 389 or 636 for 'LDAP' and 'LDAPS' schemes respectively.

-    .. tip:: In order to use SSL with LDAP, specify a URI with "ldaps://".
+    .. note:: In order to use SSL with LDAP, specify a URI with "ldaps://".
        This will force the use of SSL over port 636.
        For example, normal LDAP:
        ``ldap://ldap.company.com``, LDAP over SSL: